remotivelabs.broker.restbus

 - *signals: One or more tuples, each containing namespace and list of signal configurations to apply to the restbus

-This class defines how a specific signal should behave when emitted by Restbus.
-A signal can have:
+Defines how a specific signal should behave when emitted by the Restbus.

 Attributes: